pjenvey/path-pep/pep-0NNN.rst

 There are no explicit backwards-compatibility concerns.
-Unless an object incidentally already defines a ``__fspath__()`` method there is no reason to expect pre-existing code to break or expect to have its semantics implicitly changed.
+Unless an object incidentally already defines a ``__fspath__()`` method there is no reason to expect the pre-existing code to break or expect to have its semantics implicitly changed.

 Libraries wishing to support path objects and a version of Python